antoine2bouille/antoine2bouille.github.io/fiction.md

 ## Optimized casting

-We harnessed the power of a machine learning algorithm to identify the most suitable profiles for the key roles in a fiction genre film.
+We harnessed the power of a machine learning algorithm to identify the most suitable profiles for the key roles in a Fiction genre film.
 Our analysis was grounded in a comprehensive dataset comprising successful movies within the same genre.
 To unveil the perfect casting choices for these four pivotal roles, click on the image below.

 <div style="width: 100%;display: flex; justify-content: center;">
   <a href="/fiction_cast.html"><img src="/assets/img/casting.png" alt="cast" style="width:512px;height:512px;border-radius: 30px;"></a>